Data Protection Information

 (1) Purpose: Disclosure as part of official/judicial measures for the purpose of collecting evidence, prosecuting and enforcing civil law claims

-Legal basis: Fulfillment of legal obligations, balancing interests
+Legal basis: fulfillment of legal obligations, balancing of interests

-Legitimate interest in balancing interests: Fulfillment of legal and official requirements
+Legitimate interest when balancing interests: Fulfillment of legal and regulatory requirements

 (2) Purpose: Assertion of legal claims and defense in legal disputes

-Legitimate interest in balancing interests: We have a legitimate interest in asserting, exercising or defending legal claims.
+Legitimate interest in weighing of interests: We have a legitimate interest in asserting, exercising or defending legal claims.

 As part of events (live stream sessions) on AudiStream, you only need to provide the personal data that is either necessary for participation in and implementation of such events or that we are legally obliged to collect.
 We cannot provide the AudiStream service without this data.